22OVERSooN/python_challenge/README.md

 Simple part: Because list, dictionary is a very powerful part in Python, so I made a lot of use of this part when writing homework, and tried to use fewer lines.
 In class, there was no cover in the final part of a TXT file, so I need to go to Google to find it.
 Although this part is not difficult, it still takes some time to realize how to successfully wrap a line in a TXT file, because there are some codes on the Internet that are not after Python 3.
 So you often get it wrong.

+The hardest part was actually reaching 20+ commits, since commits often lose track of time during writes, which can be difficult to accomplish if they were trying to finish faster.